Bug-Is-Feature/dokudoku-api/README.md

     - After download put it somewhere you desired, then copy the path
 1. Do the migration (make sure you're at the project root directory): `python manage.py migrate`
 1. Run the app: `python manage.py runserver`
-1. Load achievements data: `python manage.py loaddata achievements`
+1. Load achievements data: `python manage.py loaddata achievement_groups` then `python manage.py loaddata achievements`

 ## Schema